Bridging loans made simple

 What is the most I will be able to borrow?

-Most lenders will lend between 65% to 80% of the value of the property (LTV), but some will go to 95% or even 100% depending on the circumstances.
+Most lenders will lend between 65% to 80% gross (This is the amount paid out, plus interest rolled up and fees added) of the value of the property (LTV), but some will go to 95% or even 100% depending on the circumstances and if there is additional security in place.

 Bridging loans are a stopgap solution before longer-term financing is put in place (for instance, funds from selling an asset such as a house to be used as a deposit on a new mortgage for the new property).